SD card: SDIO cards

 SDIO (Secure Digital Input Output) is an extension of the SD specification that supports input/output (I/O) devices in addition to data storage.
 SDIO cards are physically and electrically identical to standard SD cards but require compatible host devices with appropriate drivers to utilize their I/O functions.
 Common examples included adapters for GPS, Wi-Fi, cameras, barcode readers, and modems.
+In effect, the faster (wider) SD bus is used to replace the SPI bus previously used for those I/O devices.
 SDIO was not widely adopted.

 Compatibility

 Host devices that comply with newer versions of the specification provide backward compatibility and accept older SD cards.
 For example, SDXC host devices accept all previous families of SD memory cards, and SDHC host devices also accept standard SD cards.

 Older host devices generally do not support newer card formats, and even when they might support the bus interface used by the card, there are several factors that arise: